SIMPLE: Statistical Inference on Membership Profiles in Large Networks: SIMPLE and its asymptotic theory

 \end{enumerate} \end{thm}

-Similar as before, the test statistic $G_{ij}$ is not directly applicable in practice due to the presence of the unknown population parameters $K$ and $\bSig_2$.
-Nevertheless, certain consistent estimators can be constructed and the results in Theorem \ref{0104-1} can remain valid.
+A uniform result similar to \eqref{eq:uniform} has also been proved in Section \ref{sec: uniform} of Supplementary Material under the DCMM.
+The test statistic $G_{ij}$ is not directly applicable in practice due to the presence of the unknown population parameters $K$ and $\bSig_2$.
+Nevertheless, certain consistent estimators can be constructed and the results in Theorem \ref{0104-1} remain valid.
 In particular, for the estimator $\widehat K$ of $K$, we require condition \eqref{eq: khat} and for the estimator $\widehat{\bbS}_2$ of $\bSig_2$, we need the following property

 \begin{thm} Assume that the estimators $\widehat K$ and $\widehat \bS_2$ of parameters $K$ and $\bSig_2$ satisfy \eqref{eq: khat} and \eqref{0425.3}, respectively.
 Let $\widehat G_{ij}$ be the test statistic constructed by replacing $K$ and $\bSig_2$ with $\widehat K$ and $\widehat \bS_2$, respectively.
 Then Theorem \ref{0104-1} holds with $G_{ij}$ replaced by $\widehat G_{ij}$ under the same conditions. \end{thm}